Past projects from HDSC faculty and staff in the following areas:

 Years: 2017-2018

-This research project, which was conducted at the University of North Carolina-Chapel Hill, evaluated the effect of decision support material on unhealthy alcohol use.
+This research study conducted at the University of North Carolina-Chapel Hill, evaluated the effect of decision support material on unhealthy alcohol use.
 The decision support program was delivered electronically via a secure Epic patient portal, and the patient’s response to the decision support program was returned electronically to the patient’s medical record.

 Evaluation of a Patient Decision Aid on Liability Protection